SoftUni-Internal/interactive-content/EN/03-Basic-CRUD/01-Retrieving-data.md

 [image assetsSrc="Retrieving-data(2).png" /]

-**Keynote** - This operation won't boost the performance, as the databse has to iterate through all the records in order to find the one that meets the requierment, but it will find you only the records that you need.
+**Keynote** - This operation won't boost the performance, as the database has to iterate through all the records to find the one that meets the requirements, but it will find you only the records that you need.

 ## Combining tables